-CEIN 498 RE-CERT: PRINICPLES OF VOICE & DATA CABLING
+CEIN 498 RE-CERT: PRINCIPLES OF VOICE & DATA CABLING (NC)

 This course is required by the Electronic Technicians Association for students who are renewing their three year national certification as a Data Cabling Installer.
-The class is renewing their three year national certification as a Data Cabling Installer.
 The class is designed to have members perform all practical application (hands-on) competencies as required by ETA.
 It also updates participants on any of the revisions or changes as it applies to the Data Cabling industry and approved or adopted by IEEE, EIA/TIA standards governing bodies.

-- 1. All students will successfully perform terminations in with RJ45 jacks, 110 blocks and R-66 blocks per the ETA recertification standards. - 2.
+- All students will successfully perform terminations in with RJ45 jacks, 110 blocks and R-66 blocks per the ETA recertification standards. - 2.
 All students will test and document data cable results as per the ETA recertification standards. - 3.
 All students will be updated of any new changes as it relates to IEEE, EIA/TIA standards.

-CEIN 541 ETA DATA CABLING INSTALLATION CERTIFICATION TEST
+CEIN 541 ETA DATA CABLING INSTALLATION CERTIFICATION TEST (NC)